-When it comes to personal finance, debt is any money that you owe.
-And at the most basic level that can be broken down into 2 main types of debt: Unsecured debt and secured debt.
+When it comes to personal finance, debt can be broken down into 2 main types of debt: Unsecured debt and secured debt.

 But you may also hear it as 3 types of debt.
 That’s because sometimes people break secured debt down into an extra category by separating out mortgages, which are a type of secured debt.

 So if you look at it that way, the 3 types of debt are: unsecured loans, secured loans, and mortgages.